| BELATED

 |

-New for 2010!
-The Resurrection of Christ MMX (mixed Media) and "Into the Lake of Fire" MMX (Mixed Media) My salute to William Bourgereau, my favorite artist of all time - this work is in keeping with the Pre-Raphaelite tradition to do religious works.
-This is from The Book of Revelation Ch.
+and "Into the Lake of Fire" MMX.
+Of course these works are in keeping with the Pre-Raphaelite tradition to do religious and historical themes.
+This one is influenced by heavily by Delville, and borrows from Bougereau and Leighton.
+It is a Pre-Raphaelite style illustration from The Book of Revelation Ch.
 20: "The Dragon that old serpent, that is the Devil, cast in the Lake of Fire"

-With a background in traditional media including oils, pastels and colored pencils, Howard David Johnson embraces leading edge digital media in the creation of his depictions of fantasy, folklore, mythology, legend, religion, and heroic history.
-He works in and mixes a wide variety of media * Oil paintings * Acrylic Paintings * Prismacolor Paintings * Drawings * Chalk & Oil Pastel Paintings * Photography * and Digital Artistry & Mixed Media * ALL HALLOWS EVE (Above) is a Prismacolor Painting & SLEEPING BEAUTY ( above) is an Oil Painting.
-Scroll down for links to more galleries featuring Johnson Artwork and articles on art...
+With a background in traditional media including oils, pastels & colored pencils, Howard David Johnson embraces leading edge digital media in the creation of his depictions of fantasy, folklore, mythology, legend, religion, and heroic history.
+He works in and mixes a wide variety of media * Oil paintings * Acrylic Paintings * Prismacolor Paintings * Drawings * Chalk & Oil Pastel Paintings * Photography * Digital Artistry & Mixed Media *

 |